Clustering Partially Observed Graphs via Convex Optimization: Introduction

 \subsection{Related Work}

-Our problem can be interpreted in the general clustering context as one in which the presence of an edge between two points indicates a "similarity", and the lack of an edge means no similarity.
+Our problem can be interpreted in the general clustering context as one in which the presence of an edge between two points indicates a ``similarity'', and the lack of an edge means ``no similarity''.
 The general field of clustering is of course vast, and a detailed survey of all methods therein is beyond our scope here.
-We focus instead on the two sets of papers most relevant to the problem here, namely the work on Correlation Clustering, and the other approaches to the specific problem of graph clustering.
+We focus instead on the three sets of papers most relevant to the problem here: the work on correlation clustering, on the planted partition/stochastic block model, and on graph clustering with partial observations.